 Assisted living communities are ideal for senior adults who need additional support with the activities of daily living or ADLs.
 In fact, these adults may need assistance with dressing, toileting, showering, grooming, medications, and more.

-But what happens when your loved one needs specialized care, including memory care, palliative care, hospice care, and dementia care?
-This is the exact time you need to consider moving your loved one to a specialized senior care facility such as a memory care facility or nursing home.
+But what happens when your loved one needs specialized care, including memory, palliative, hospice, and dementia care?
+This is when you need to consider moving your loved one to a specialized senior care facility such as a memory care facility or nursing home.

 For example, these facilities can handle simple pain management, complex rehabilitation, and everything in between.
 Seniors in these facilities require assistance with tasks that go beyond the activities of daily living or ADLs.

 What Are The Next Steps After Assisted Living?

 Most of the time, an older adult who moves to an assisted living facility will live out the rest of his or her life in that community.
 If you have chosen the right facility for your loved one, he or she will age in place and receive the care they need.

 But some older adults may develop certain health conditions that require specialized care that exceeds the capacity of the assisted living facility.
 For example, your older adult may develop: